Stone Temple Pilots (2010 album): Commercial performance

 Stone Temple Pilots peaked at number two on the Billboard 200 chart, selling 61,933 copies its first week.
 The album was prevented from reaching number one by the television soundtrack Glee: The Music, Volume 3 Showstoppers.
 The album dropped to number 16 in its second week and to number 45 in its third week.
-The album also peaked at number one on Billboard's Hard Rock and Rock Albums charts, as well as number one on the Alternative Songs chart.
-The album reached the top 10 in two countries, Canada (number two) and New Zealand (number 6); the top 40 in three countries, Australia (number 21), Finland (number 35) and Switzerland (number 36); and the top 100 for two countries, Austria (number 54) and Germany (number 52).
+The album also peaked at number one on Billboard's Hard Rock and Rock Albums charts.
+The album reached the top 10 in two countries, Canada (number two) and New Zealand (number six); the top 40 in three countries, Australia (number 21), Finland (number 35) and Switzerland (number 36); and the top 100 in numerous other countries.
 Sales for the album dropped 70% in its second week, selling 18,601 copies, and continued to drop another 44% in its third week, selling 10,473 copies.
 The fourth week saw sales drop 18%, with 8,538 copies sold.